VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

 Multi-Platform Multi-Bus
 ========================

-This guide describes the setup process for a multi-platform connection that has a combination of ZeroMQ and RabbitMQ instances.
+This guide describes the setup process for a multi-platform connection that has a combination of :term:`ZeroMQ` and :term:`RabbitMQ` instances.
 For this example, we want to use the Forwarder to pass device data from two VOLTTRON instance to a single "central" instance for storage.
 It will also have a Volttron Central agent running on the "central" instance and Volttron Central Platform agents on all 3 instances and connected to "central" instance to provide operational status of it's instance to the "central" instance.
 For this document "node" will be used interchangeably with VOLTTRON instance.

 Node Setup
 ----------